National Intelligence Council (United States): Global Trends reports

 One of the NIC's most important analytical projects is a Global Trends report produced for the incoming US president which is usually delivered to the incoming president between Election Day and Inauguration Day.
 The Global Trends reports assess critical drivers and scenarios for global trends with an approximate time horizon of fifteen years.
-While the Global Trends analysis provides a basis for long-range strategic policy assessment for the White House and the intelligence community, it is proscribed by law to not provide any policy recommendations.
+While the Global Trends analysis provides a basis for long-range strategic policy assessment for the White House and the intelligence community, it is prohibited by law from providing any policy recommendations.

 The goal of the report is to examine "longer-term impacts" of "current changes" on the "world of the future"—twenty years ahead.

 The first Global Trends report was released in 1997, and the most recent, "NIC Global Trends 2040: A More Contested World'" was released in March 2021.
 The NIC's Strategic Futures Group, under the direction of Maria Langan-Riekhof, led the publication of the "Global Trends 2040" report, working with 18 organizations that make up the United States Intelligence Community.
-This includes the National Security Agency and C.I.A.
+This includes the National Security Agency and Central Intelligence Agency.

 Previous reports include "Global Trends 2035: Paradox of Progress" in January 2017, "Global Trends 2030: Alternative Worlds" in 2012, "Global Trends 2025: A Transformed World", "Global Trends 2020: Mapping the Global Future", "Global Trends 2010" in 1997, and "Global Trends 2015: A Dialogue About the Future With Nongovernment Experts" in December 2000.